prathima220/Obesity-Prevalence-Project/README.md

 # Normalizing the Data
- 1.Handling missing data : Miising values are handled through .dropna method 2.Based on the main dataset i have included years starting from 1990 to 2016 only 3.checked the data types, and changed the data types based on the priorities
+ 1. Handling missing data : Miising values are handled through .dropna method
+ 2. Based on the main dataset i have included years starting from 1990 to 2016 only
+ 3. checked the data types, and changed the data types based on the priorities

 # Problems and Hurdles
  I was having trouble dowloading the data which has infomation about the deaths by Obesity prevalence, and also i had other data with information about the three countries i.e.,Peru, Mexico and Colombia.
 Thought of including this in my Analysis, but there are no matching Obesity Prevalence recorded for the main data set that i have, and ended up not working with that data.

 # Technologies
 1.Excel: Used for getting basic idea how the dataset looks after directly downloaded from the site